hathibelagal-dev/instantpolyglot/docs/eng/Javanese.md

 **Aku mangan roti.**
 I eat bread
-"I eat bread."
+“I eat bread.”

 **Bapak tuku pit anyar.**
 Father buy bicycle new
-"Father buys a new bicycle."
+“Father buys a new bicycle.”

 However, word order can be flexible, especially in colloquial speech:

 **Roti tak pangan.**
 Bread I eat
-"I eat the bread." (with focus on "bread")
+“I eat the bread.” (with focus on “bread”)

 **Anyar pite Bapak.**
 New bicycle-the Father
-"Father's bicycle is new."
+“Father's bicycle is new.”

 ### Topic-comment structure